Young Liberals (UK)

 Young Liberals exists to campaign on issues affecting young people and students, with branches across the UK.
 The organisation is run by young people and acts as a pressure group within the Liberal Democrats.

 Social liberalism, economic liberalism, social justice, internationalism and pro-Europeanism are important components of the group's political philosophy.

 The constitution of the Liberal Democrats requires an affiliated youth and student wing.
 Accordingly, Young Liberals is a Specified Associated Organisation (SAO) of the party.
 It is granted voting rights on various Liberal Democrat committees, such as the Party's Federal Board.

 Young Liberals is affiliated to both the International Federation of Liberal and Radical Youth (IFLRY) and European Liberal Youth.
 Its predecessors include Liberal Youth, founded in 2008, and Liberal Democrat Youth & Students, founded in 1990.
 The earliest organisations were the National League of Young Liberals (NLYL), founded in 1903 and the Union of Liberal Students (ULS), founded in 1920.

 Organisation and structure

 Federal organisation

-Young Liberals is the main party, organised in Great Britain on a federal basis, comprising Welsh Young Liberals in Wales, Scottish Young Liberals in Scotland and English Young Liberals in England.
+The Young Liberals are a Federal organisation composed of three equal components: